-Star anise and anise seed are two spices that not only sound similar, they have similar flavors.
-Their flavors are enough alike that some cooks consider interchangeable.
+Star anise and anise seed are two spices that not only sound similar, but they also have similar flavors.
+Their flavors are enough alike that some cooks consider them interchangeable.
 Both spices are versatile enough to stay in the background as they do in some spice blends and savory dishes or to play the starring role as they do in liqueurs.
-If you are trying to decide between them, there are some important factors to consider.
-While they have a lot in common, there are some key differences.
-What are those differences?
-How do you use them?
-We will consider these questions as we compare them in another SPICEography Showdown – star anise vs. anise seed.
+Though, if you are trying to decide between them, there are some important factors to consider.
+Let’s break down their similarities and differences in our comparison: star anise vs. anise seed.

 How do star anise and anise seed differ?

 Despite the similar names, anise (also known as aniseed and anise) are two different plants.
-They both come from different parts of the world with anise being Mediterranean or Egyptian in origin and star anise being from China.
+They both come from different parts of the world, with anise being Mediterranean or Egyptian in origin and star anise being from China.
 Both have a similar licorice taste because they both contain anethole, an essential oil that is responsible that is a major contributor to their respective flavors.
-In addition to the licorice flavor, star anise offers a mild bitterness and an herbaceous quality that helps to differentiate its flavor from that of anise seed.

 Can you use one in place of the other?

 Since both spices impart a similar licorice flavor, you can usually get away with using one in place of the other.
 That said, such a substitution is not always ideal for every dish.